 First thing to consider when visiting Brussels museums is the Brussels Card.
 It will most likely save you time and money.

-Other amenities include the Museum Café, Museum Brasserie (Brewery) and the Museum Shop.
-Find this museum next to the Belgium Museum called BELvue Museum.
+These include the Museum Café, Museum Brasserie (Brewery) and the Museum Shop.

-This museum is located around the Mont des Arts (Arts Hill) near the Royal Palace and Brussels Park.
-You will find it directly opposite St Jacobs’s church at Place Royale.
+You can find this museum next to the BELvue Museum.
+It is located around the Mont des Arts (Arts Hill) near the Royal Palace and Brussels Park.
+You will find it directly opposite St. Jacobs’s church at Place Royale.

 Royal Museums of Fine Arts

 Rue de la Régence 3